 ®™Trademarks of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or respective owners.

-Milestone and Vastlan specialty herbicides are not registered for sale or use in all states.
+Milestone and Vastlan herbicides are not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.

 Milestone and Opensight: When treating areas in and around roadside or utility rights-of-way that are or will be grazed, hayed or planted to forage, important label precautions apply regarding harvesting hay from treated sites, using manure from animals grazing on treated areas or rotating the treated area to sensitive crops.
 See the product label for details.

-State restrictions on the sale and use of Garlon 4 Ultra, Milestone, Opensight and Transline specialty herbicides apply.
+State restrictions on the sale and use of Garlon 4 Ultra, Milestone, Opensight and Transline herbicides apply.
 Consult the label before purchase or use for full details.
 Always read and follow label directions.

 Some states require an individual be licensed if involved in the recommendation, handling or application of any pesticide.
 Consult your local Extension office for information regarding licensing requirements.